Jayesh-Vadnere/Instagram_User_Analytics/README.md

 --------------------------------------------------------------------------------------------------------------------------------------------
 Recommendation:</br>
 • Re-engagement Campaigns: Develop targeted campaigns to re-engage inactive users.
-This could include personalized notifications, emails, or in-app alerts encouraging them to return to the platform with enticing content, new features, or community highlights.
+This could include personalized notifications, emails, or in-app alerts encouraging them to return to the platform with enticing content, new features, or community highlights.</br>
 • Bot Detection and Verification: Invest in stronger AI and machine learning algorithms to detect and remove fake accounts and bots.
-This could involve pattern recognition, CAPTCHA verifications, or AI-driven behavior analysis.
+This could involve pattern recognition, CAPTCHA verifications, or AI-driven behavior analysis.</br>
 • Incentivize Content Creation: Provide incentives for users to post photos or engage with the platform.
-This can be in the form of gamification (e.g., rewards or milestones for posting the first photo) or offering visibility perks for new content creators.
+This can be in the form of gamification (e.g., rewards or milestones for posting the first photo) or offering visibility perks for new content creators.</br>